vardhannegi/chrono24-selenium-scraper/README.md

    Or, if using Jupyter Notebook, run all cells.

 3. **Output Files:**
-   - `allEndPoins1.txt`: Contains all extracted watch listing URLs.
+   - `allEndPoins.txt`: Contains all extracted watch listing URLs.
-   - `chrono24_watch_data1.json`: Contains the structured data for each watch listing.
+   - `chrono24_watch_data.json`: Contains the structured data for each watch listing.

 ---